geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 ##### **Chenyu** [[00:43:03](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=2583)]
 That sounds good.
 OK.
-And also, Wpmed fixed my webGPU pass issue.
+And also, Wpmed fixed my WebGPU pass issue.
 So thanks for that.
 Any update for ONNX?

 ##### **Geohot** [[00:43:27](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=2607)]
-I see stuff in...
+I see stuff in..
 In general, I added TinyGrad frontend ONNX this morning.
 It's just a stub like the PyTorch one.
 But yeah.